-- Feb 22 1915 WWI: Germany institutes unrestricted submarine warfare. - Feb 22 1917 WWI: Sergeant Benito Mussolini is wounded by the accidental explosion of a mortar bomb on the Isonzo section of the Italian Front. - Feb 22 1942 WW2: President Roosevelt to MacArthur: Get out of the Philippines " President Franklin D. Roosevelt orders Gen. Douglas MacArthur out of the Philippines, as the American defense of the islands collapses.
+- Feb 22 1915 WWI Era: Germany institutes unrestricted submarine warfare. - Feb 22 1917 WWI Era: Sergeant Benito Mussolini is wounded by the accidental explosion of a mortar bomb on the Isonzo section of the Italian Front.
+The explosion during a training exercise killed four of Mussolini's fellow soldiers.
+He escaped alive, but spent six months in the hospital, where 44 fragments of shell were removed from his body.
+Discharged from the army after his release from the hospital, Mussolini headed back to Milan, where he started his own newspaper, Il Popolo d'Italia (The People of Italy), in which he published articles attacking those in Italy who voiced anti-war sentiments. - Feb 22 1942 WW2: President Roosevelt to MacArthur: Get Out of the Philippines " President Franklin D. Roosevelt orders Gen. Douglas MacArthur out of the Philippines, as the American defense of the islands collapses.